section-engineering-education/engineering-education/content/articles/getting-started-with-burpsuite/index.md

 published: true
 url: /getting-started-with-burpsuite/
 title: Getting Started with Burpsuite
 description: This article will be an introduction to Burpsuite.
-We will learn how to configure Burpsuite, set up DVWA, and finally do some testing.
+We will learn how to configure Burpsuite, set up DVWA, and finally, do some testing.
 author: shuaib-oseni
-date: 2022-01-04T00:00:00-16:20
+date: 2022-01-04T00:00:00-01:00
 topics: [Security]
 excerpt_separator: <!--more-->
 images: